top of page

 Recalling this story as an adult from the innermost recesses of my mind, it feels much different of a experience than when I was a teen.
 Today, I have so many responsibilities, and a family that depends on me.
 As a teen, I was concerned with my own survivability for my sake and also the amount of trouble I was going to get into.
 I was unable to think past myself; Something that we so desire for our young people.

-Martial Arts training also prepares students for adversity.
+Martial Arts training for kids also prepares students for adversity.
 The arduous lessons, challenges advancing in rank, and competitions that don't result in our favor all assist in challenging our minds and bodies to adapt to win.
 Through these challenges, the martial arts athlete is made stronger, resilient, and more determined to succeed.

 ‘The rational part of a teen’s brain isn’t fully developed and won’t be until age 25 or so.’